TBye101/MagicalLife/README.md

 # Credits

 ## Contributors
-Lynngr - Created the dirt and grass textures
+Lynngr - Created the dirt, grass, and stone textures.

 ockenyberg - Created the dirt and grass stepping sound effects